 -> receive their new coverage after applying on the 1st of the following month.

--> be able to change (usually) to another plan with their company at any time or another company.
+-> change (usually) to another plan with their company at any time or another company.

 Note - Coverage in any specific lettered plan in CT from any company is the same - but: